codebypatrickleung/kopru-cli/README.md

   ```
 5. **Authentication Setup**

 Kopru does not handle authentication directly.
-Set up authentication for both Azure and OCI using the official SDK methods:
+Set up authentication for both Azure and OCI using the official SDK/CLI methods, this the same as setting up authentication for your CLI tools.

   - **Azure**: Kopru uses `DefaultAzureCredential`.
 See [Azure Go SDK docs](https://learn.microsoft.com/en-us/azure/developer/go/sdk/authentication/authentication-on-premises-apps).
 Set:
     ```bash